Oxpray-Org/ecosystemly/README.md

  ### What to do

 1. Listen for Webhook events and parse comment/body for `Team @mention`
     * Issue/Pull create
     * Issue/Pull comment
     * Review Added
 1. Is Issue/Pull on Project Board
     1. put an Issue/Pull Request on triage on board of Projects
         - only unique
     1. mention to room

+### What do you triage

+#### Pull Requests
+* [PR] Put on project board
+   - across GitHub
+   - Pull Request from other repositories
+* [PR] (general case) -
+* [Issues] - post the comment to slack
+* [Issues] - final result - effort - impact
+* [Issues/PR] - Labels - type of request

+* Do you need to resolve
+* Requested to reviewers
+* Comments post reply
+   * Update on ticket w/ @mention

+* Weekly roundup of triage - this exists in Project